ashleyhigashitani10/women_in_stem_data_analysis/README.md

 scripts/      : Jupyter notebooks and analysis scripts

 ## Note:
-- Raw data is stored locally in the `data/` folder
+- Raw data is stored locally in the 'data/' folder
 - The raw CSV file is excluded from GitHub using '.gitignore'
 - Only relative paths are used (e.g., '../data/women_in_stem.csv')

 ## How to run:
-1. Place the dataset inside the `data/` folder
+1. Place the dataset inside the 'data/' folder
-2. Open the notebook in the `scripts/` folder
+2. Open the notebook in the 'scripts' folder
 3. Run all cells